barbara-benitez/barbara-benitez.github.io/sql/hospital_diabietes_sql.md

 These all appeared to be very reasonable considering that each surgery was likely for a non-elective, medically necessary procedure.

+### Did any patients coded as emergency procedures leave faster than the average?
 Now the administrator also wanted a listing of all of the patients that came in for emergency procedures but left faster than the average patient.
 This list was generated with the query that follows and resulted in 7677 patients.
 <p align="center">
   <img src="emerg_less_than.jpg?raw=true" alt="My Image">
 <span style="font-size: small; text-align: right;">
 </p>

 It was noteworthy that 3,944 of these emergency patients were admitted without an identified specialty.
 I would recommend investigation into whether or not these were truly emergencies.
 Perhaps these visits that were initially entered as emergencies were really  routine appointments for individuals without insurance or access to regular medical services.
 These are important issues to raise with patients of this type.